maticzav/graphql-shield/README.md

     },
   },
   {
-    fallback: new CustomError('You are something special!'), },
+    fallbackError: new CustomError('You are something special!'), },
 )
 ```